Dhruv2012/Autonomous-Farm-Robot/README.md

 Mr. Shankarnarayan(U16EC07,SVNIT)

 Special Thanks To:
-Mr. Mahesh Birajdar(U16ME016) and @Team DRISHTI for helping us in designing and manufacturing of AGRIBOT.
+Mr. Mahesh Birajdar(U16ME084) and *Team DRISHTI* for helping us in solidwork designing and manufacturing of AGRIBOT.